Heavy Snow For the Southern Rockies with Heavy Rain for Portions of the Southwest

 Thursday Mostly cloudy.
 Much colder with highs in the lower 30s.

 Thursday Night Partly cloudy.
-Cooler with lows around 10 above.
+Much colder with lows around 10 above.
 Wind chill values as low as zero.

 Friday Sunny.
 Highs around 30.
 Wind chill values as low as zero in the morning.